databento/dbn/README.md

 A library (`dbz-lib`) and CLI tool (`dbz-cli`) for working with Databento Binary Encoding (DBZ) files.

-The Databento Binary Encoding + Zstandard compression (DBZ) encoding, is an efficient highly compressible binary encoding suitable for bulk financial time series data, which includes a metadata header.
+The Databento Binary Encoding + Zstandard compression (DBZ) is an efficient highly compressible binary encoding suitable for bulk financial time series data, which includes a metadata header.

 ## Features